edays/imageChecker/README.md

 The main UI will pop out.
 User will run open to select a file from file chooser (csv only), and then press save to save the result.
 If you have any trouble running the software, please email [Jiayi Liu](jiayi.liu@hotmail.com)

 # Features
 The software will take a csv file input which contains two columns : the absolute path of imageA, the absolute path of imageB (separated by comma).
-Then it calculates the similarity of the images (where 0 is same, 1 is totally different), and output the result to a csv file containing four columns:the absolute path of imageA, the absolute path of imageB, similarity, time elapsed.
+Then, it calculates the similarity of the images (where 0 is same, 1 is totally different), and outputs the results to a csv file containing four columns:the absolute path of imageA, the absolute path of imageB, similarity, time elapsed (in milliseconds).

 The software will show a simple UI which is self-explained.

 # Design
-Implement the design with MVC, where controller is the buttons inserted in the UI View, and model stores data structures and provide useful APIs.
+Implement the design with MVC, where controller is the buttons inserted in the UI View, and model stores data structures and provides useful APIs.

 ## Terminology
 1. Updator.
-A class that manage the update of the software.
+A class that manages the update of the software.
 2. CSVManager.
-A class which manage read and writing to csv file.
+A class which manages read and write to csv file.
 3. ImageComparator.
 A class containing all algorithms to compare the similarity of two images.

 In general, the main function is only responsible to setup MVC.
 It should be as simple as possible.
 Model has a CSVManager, an Updator, and an ImageComparator.
 View is responsible to refresh UI.